robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - Aim for originality in your approach
    - Do not use journalistic language like "In a world..., So the next time..., Symphony of..., A tightrope..., Discover...", etc.

-10. Describe the visual description of the this.
+10. Describe the visual description of the dish.
 Emphasize appearance in full details, ingredients, flavor, texture, or method of cooking.
-This visual description includes:
+The visual description includes the following:
    - Colors: Note the main colors and any contrasts or combinations.
    - Textures: Describe how the food looks in terms of smoothness, roughness, crispiness, etc.
    - Arrangement: Explain how the food is placed on the plate or presented.